teiResa/teiResa/README.md

 2024-07-08 PSB again today.
 D baught the train tickets for the 9th, so hopefully they just cooperate already.

-2024-07-09 Panic packing on like 3 hours of sleeo.
+2024-07-09 Panic packing on like 3 hours of sleep.
 This is a safety commit.
 I will work, but the internet will likely suck.

+2024 Summer tour ( working notes for project)

+2024-07-10 Yesterday was such a fun day!
+After arriving in Shanghai, we walked around the Huangpu district and to the bund.
+We walked around the lovely park and enjoyed the less-awful than Hangzhou's 35 degree weather as the humidity was half of what we have been living in.
+We found cooling shirt spray, which I definiely temperarily enjoy.
+We ended up at a restaurant David saw online called the Barbarian (pinapple skewer, mushrooms skewer, tri-coloured potatoes, and seabass with a cheesy Korean chili sauce) at the K11 mall.
+We saw the Oriental Pearl from a distance during the day and went to see the lights along the waterfront at night.
+It was beautiful.
+We took pictures with three sets of students, then walking we found a tuesday night Jazz show at a club called Blues & Jazz.
+IT was alright and expensive.
+50 kuai each at the door plus three drinks (110kuai each rounded up), and David asked for water but they brought a big litre bottle of Sanpallegrino (maybe 60kuai).
+I guess they don't just give out water like bars and restaurants?
+It's fine, we're dehydrated anyways.

 -->